Arora-Translational-Lab-UAB/Pipeline_LP_P_Circ_GPM_AoU/README.md

 The workflow is strictly sequential, utilizing **Hail/Python**, **Bash/dsub**, and **R** to manage large-scale genomic data processing.

+Please do cite this if you are planning to use this codes or results: Shetty NS, Pampana A, Gaonkar M, Patel N, Vekariya N, Smith JG, Kalra R, Chahal CAA, Semsarian C, Li P, Arora G, Arora P. Association of Pathogenic/Likely Pathogenic Genetic Variants for Cardiomyopathies With Clinical Outcomes: A Multiancestry Analysis in the All of Us Research Program.
+Circ Genom Precis Med.
+2025 Jun;18(3):e005113. doi: 10.1161/CIRCGEN.124.005113.
+Epub 2025 May 28.
+PMID: 40433684.

 ---

 ## 📂 Repository Structure